Can Orbital-Selective N\'eel Transitions Survive Strong Nonlocal Electronic Correlations?

-{\it Conclusions.} In this work we have explored new ways of realizing an orbital selective transition to the ordered N\'eel magnetic state.
-It has been shown in Ref.~\onlinecite{PhysRevLett.129.096404}, that the conventional N\'eel transition, which occurs simultaneously for all orbitals, is realized by mixing the long range magnetic fluctuations of different orbitals in the presence of Hund's exchange $J$.
-In order to realize the OSNT it is thus necessary to decouple magnetic fluctuations of different orbitals, which can be done by suppressing Hund's exchange.
-We have demonstrated that in the absence of $J$ the two-orbital Hubbard model with different bandwidths can indeed undergo an OSNT.
-Remarkably, this transition can be found at any interaction strength (except one particular value of the interaction).
-We have observed that the OSNT occurs differently in the weak and strong coupling regimes of interaction.
-In the weak coupling regime this transition is governed by a Slater mechanism, namely in the absence of a local magnetic moment.
-Consequently, the N\'eel transition occurs first for the narrow orbital, while the wide orbital remains metallic.
-In the strong coupling regime, where the local magnetic moment is formed, the Heisenberg mechanism of the OSNT leads to the case when the transition occurs first for the wide orbital, and the narrow orbital stays metallic.
-Interestingly, at intermediate couplings we have found a non-trivial regime of the OSNT, where the transition occurs first for the wide orbital, but the local magnetic moment is not yet formed.
-The latter is Kondo screened by electronic fluctuations of the wide orbitals, which results in the Slater mechanism of the OSNT at intermediate interaction strengths.
+{\it Conclusions.} In this work we have established strategies for realizing orbital-selective N\'eel-ordered magnetic states.
+We have demonstrated that in the absence of Hund's exchange coupling $J$ the two-orbital Hubbard model with different bandwidths can indeed undergo an OSNT, at any interaction strength (except one specific value of the interaction).
+Remarkably, the OSNT occurs differently in the weak and strong coupling regimes of interaction.
+In the weak coupling regime it is governed by a Slater mechanism, namely in the absence of a local magnetic moment.
+Consequently, the N\'eel transition occurs first for the narrow orbital, while the wide orbital remains itinerant.
+In the strong coupling regime, a local magnetic moment is formed, and the Heisenberg mechanism of the OSNT leads to localized behavior occurring first in the wide orbital, while the narrow orbital stays itinerant.
+Interestingly, at intermediate couplings we have found a non-trivial regime, where the transition occurs first for the wide orbital, but the local magnetic moment is not yet formed.
+The latter is Kondo screened by electronic fluctuations of the wide orbitals.
+This results in a Slater mechanism of the OSNT at intermediate interaction strengths.
+Most intriguingly, in the presence of Hund's coupling the OSNT is destroyed altogether: Hund's exchange effectively couples orbital degrees of freedom, and is thus detrimental to orbital-selective behaviour.
+The ubiquity of Hund's exchange in real materials may provide a natural explanation for OSNTs likely being rather the exception than the rule.
+Nevertheless, a systematic search for OSNP in real materials might prove worthwhile in view of potential applications in spintronics devices, e.g. for memory applications, spin valves or spin-charge converters.
+Our work strongly suggests a materials screening among materials with as low as possible Hund’s exchange coupling.
+A trivial corollary of this argument is obtained by replacing orbital indices by site indices: thanks to the intrinsically weak direct intersite exchange interaction, site-selective magnetic orderings in materials with several correlated sites per unit cell should be found more easily than orbital-selective OSNTs.